worktheclock/replit.github.io/Teams/SimpleAutograding-java.md

 * Once the project is published, members (students) can only see the project and create their own copy to work on their submission.
 They cannot edit the main copy.
 * People outside the team cannot see the project at all.

-Only admins can see the all forks of a project.
+Only admins can see all submissions of a project.
 This means that students cannot see each other's work, which helps prevent plagiarism.

 ## Create your first project